Spelunk through your AI data infrastructure with Splunk

 Half of the “disks” in our setup are empty.
 Let’s see what got logged in Splunk.

-MinIO Enterprise reports that it sees some empty disks with the field message: unformatted disk found.
-In a typical production setup, losing a few disks (or even a few servers) is not a big deal, as MinIO Enterprise is built to handle large scale failures.
+AIStor reports that it sees some empty disks with the field message: unformatted disk found.
+In a typical production setup, losing a few disks (or even a few servers) is not a big deal, as AIStor is built to handle large scale failures.
 But, in our tiny little test setup, we have lost half our disks, and if we lose any more we won’t have access to the data.
 Now that we know what we are looking for, we can configure Splunk to visually call out such an event.
 In Settings -> Event Types (under the “Knowledge” heading), create a New Event Type.
 For our test, we will set it up like this:

 Now that the heal is complete, we verify the backend data is intact.